sohit-agarwal/Wexflow/README.md

 Take a look at the [version 5.0](https://github.com/aelassas/Wexflow/releases/tag/v5.0).
 This version includes an addition of Swagger UI, bug fixes, performance enhancements and under the hood updates.

-This version has been depthly tested on Windows, Linux and macOS, and runs 100% on Windows, Linux and macOS.
+This version has been depthly tested on Windows, Linux, macOS and the cloud, and runs 100% on Windows, Linux, macOS and the cloud.

 # Continuous Integration